 How Can I Prove My Claim?

-As the claimant, it is your responsibility to show that you were genuinely injured as the result of medical negligence.
+As the claimant, it’s your responsibility to show your genuine injury as a result of medical negligence.
 Your lawyer will obtain your medical records and may also recommend you see an independent medical expert for evaluation.
 This process usually takes around an hour and involves a discussion and physical examination.